supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

-Implemented cmbFilters de-activation if edge detection is applied Added Bitmap ImageFilterResult variable in order to undo Edge Detection if a n image filter was applied Replaced if/else by switch/case in ApplyEdgeDetection
+Implemented cmbFilters de-activation if edge detection is applied Added Bitmap ImageFilterResult variable in order to undo Edge Detection if a n image filter was applied Replaced if/else by switch/case in ApplyEdgeDetection Redundant function grouping -> ApplyGreyScale
+Replace the preview image with a new loaded image by applying the existing filters Add comments